 10. Hit the course

-There are four different disc golf courses in the Stevens Point Area, all ranging in easy to difficult terrain and skill level.
-Check out all four this summer at Yulga Park, Mead Park, Standing Rocks County Park, and McDill Park.
+There are several different disc golf courses in the Stevens Point Area, all ranging in easy to difficult terrain and skill level.
+Check out the courses this summer at Yulga Park, Mead Park, and Standing Rocks County Park

 11. Explore 33,000 acres